- What if I need technical support or have questions about how the online submission system works?

 - What if I miss the registration deadline?

 If you miss the registration deadline, you must register for the next submission window.
-You may want to confer with your educator preparation program (EPP) for appropriate next steps.
+You may want to confer with your EPP for appropriate next steps.

 - How do I cancel my registration and receive a refund?